 The arrest would cost Peterson a $20 fine, but it erupted into a national story as amused citizens learned of the trouble in Massachusetts.
 “The attack on osculation,” it was called.
 One newspaper columnist wrote, tongue in check, “If a man cannot kiss a pretty girl on a moonlit river or at any other time or place unnamed in the warrant, then our hard fought liberties are indeed in danger.”

 Defamation lawsuits were threatened.
 Protests and petitions that made it all the way to the governor’s office kept the story in the news.
-Miss Smith was prostrate with embarrassment, and young people were facing tough questioning about what they did when they were out canoeing.
+Miss Smith was prostrate with embarrassment, and young people faced tough questioning about what they did when they were out canoeing.

 The scandal quickly died, but the canoe craze did not.
 It continued for another several years and canoe makers even capitalized on the risqué nature of their product in marketing.
 Thomas Edison sent his film crew to document “Canoeing on the Charles River,” as a short film to satisfy the growing appetite for moving pictures.